AngelaBowen/digitalgarden/src/site/notes/Published/Labyrinth.md

 If the universe does guide us to what we need to explore, it is guiding me toward the labyrinth.

+Sometimes we discover something new or have a realization that changes the trajectory of our lives forever.

 The labyrinth is often believed to be the path to God.
 God can also be ourselves.

 The shape of the labyrinth resembles a brain, and walking the labyrinth is a metaphor for exploring ourselves and our own minds.
 The physical act of walking the labyrinth is a meditative activity that puts us in the right frame of mind to listen to our inner voice and discover new aspects of ourselves.